Kdyby/CsobPaymentGateway/docs/en/index.md

 First, you have to configure a `Payment` object and initialize the payment over CSOB API.
 Then you can redirect the user to the gateway.

-**WARNING:** Please note, that all the prices are in In hundredths of currency units.
+**WARNING:** Please note, that all the prices are in hundredths of currency units.
 It means that when you wanna init a payment for 100.25 CZK, you should pass here the integer 10025.